Tottenham - Wolves: How to watch, stream, injury news, odds, prediction

 Team news

 Tottenham are missing one player, Ben Davies, through injury.
-Aside from that Ryan Mason has a fully-fit squad to choose from.
+Aside from that Ryan Mason has a fully-fit squad to choose from and he’s selected the fab four once again.

 Wolves are without Raul Jimenez who continues his long recovery from a fractured skull.
-Pedro Neto, Marcal and Jonny Otto are out for the season.
-Willy Boly could return after struggling with COVID-19 symptoms, while young USMNT midfielder Owen Otasowie picked up a knock.
+Pedro Neto and Jonny Otto are out for the season.
+Willy Boly is on the bench after struggling with COVID-19 symptoms, while young USMNT midfielder Owen Otasowie is out after he picked up a knock.

+Here's how Wolves line-up for this afternoon's @premierleague fixture against @SpursOfficial. #TOTWOL

 Odds and ends (full odds provided by our partner, PointsBet)